 To qualify for special education assistance, your child may need to take tests to show that he or she needs special help with his or her language and math skills.

 When a child has been diagnosed with dyslexia, public school personnel may create an Individual Education Plan (IEP) that's tailored to the child's needs.
 An IEP may also be called an Individualized Program Plan (IPP).
 The first step in developing an IEP for your child, is talking with your child's school to create a treatment team made up of you, the teacher, and other school personnel, including school counsellors and special education teachers.
 You can also ask your child's doctor to be a part.

 If you seek special education assistance for your child, it's handy to keep copies of:

-Depending on the severity of your child's dyslexia, you may want to have a teacher's aide or tutor available to help your child with
+Depending on the severity of your child's dyslexia, you may want to have a teacher's aide or tutor available to help your child with schoolwork.

 If school staff members suggest that your child be held back a grade (grade retention), talk to your doctor or another professional about your options.
 Grade retention may not help your child any better than other methods.

 It is important to know that dyslexia is a lifelong condition.
 Even though early treatment during childhood can help, your child will likely always have to make an extra effort to read.